iPhone 13 launch date confirmed for September 14 – here's all we know

 - The iPhone SE 3 probably wont be there

-That puts some minds to rest, as after various factors (with Covid likely the main one) pushed the iPhone 12 launch from Apple's usual September slot to October, some iPhone fans were worried the iPhone 13 come in October too.
-Evidently, that's not the case.
+That may put some minds to rest, as Covid-related delays pushed the iPhone 12 launch from Apple's usual September slot to October last year and some iPhone fans were worried the iPhone 13 would come in October, too.
+While the event wasn't explicit about devices, the latest rumors including from Bloomberg's Mark Gurman strongly suggest they're coming next week.

 We'd also expect to see the Apple Watch Series 7 and new iPad (2021) at the event, following on from the company's tradition.
 It's also faintly possible the iPad Mini 6 and Apple Watch SE 2 will show up, but we're not certain for those.